Q&A On Getting an

 Yes.
-All of our mailing lists comply with Federal privacy laws that protect drivers.
+All of our mailing lists comply with Federal privacy laws that protect drivers’ privacy.
 Our auto mailing lists are compiled from multiple sources and it’s important to note none of our records come from any state DMV records.
 Scroll down for more on DMV mailing list information.

-We use multiple accurate data sources.
+We use multiple accurate data sources for our auto data file.
 Our mailing lists are a result of building databases and creating strategic alliances with the mailing list industry’s best wholesale data providers.
 We use a masterfile of 170 million US consumers including car, truck, motorcycle and even RV owners.
 We can drill down to consumers with a buying history of aftermarket performance parts and accessories, showing DIY behavior.